sridhar7601/Cinecode/README.md

    #or
    yarn install

-4. For macOs / Windows / Linux follow this link:
+4. For macOs / Windows / Linux follow this link for Enivronment setup (Choose the desired options):
      - [Enivronment Setup](https://reactnative.dev/docs/environment-setup)

  ## Usage